tangollama/cis411_lab1/labreports/LAB_[PinlekDLies].md

 3. Allowing authorized parties to issue queries that traverse the TB's of data stored in your datastore(s).
 4. Enabling researchers to examine patterns of volunteer opportunities as a way of determining future grant investments.

-What archictural pattern(s) will you employee to support each of these needs?
+What archictural pattern(s) will you employ to support each of these needs?
 What will the benefits and consequences be?
 Why are changes needed at all?
 Justify your answers.

+I would use Space-based architecture again, as said in the webpage I listed earlier "The space-based pattern (also sometimes referred to as the cloud architecture pattern) minimizes the factors that limit application scaling.
+This pattern gets its name from the concept of tuple space, the idea of distributed shared memory.
+High scalability is achieved by removing the central database constraint and using replicated in-memory data grids instead.
+Application data is kept in-memory and replicated among all the active processing units.
+Processing units can be dynamically started up and shut down as user load increases and decreases, thereby addressing variable scalability.
+Because there is no central database, the database bottleneck is removed, providing near-infinite scalability within the application."
+One of the few problems is that it can be trouble to stress test the system.

+If this architecture was utilized it would benefit the future of the company greatly.

 # Extra Credit
 1. Create and embed a comprehensive diagram of your final architecture (i.e. one that meets all the requirements of this lab, including Step 3).